-Cook sweet potato until tender and can be easily mashed.
+Cook sweet potato until tender and easily mashed.
 Peel potato, add cream cheese and cinnamon, and mash with a fork until smooth.
 If desired, you can add a little honey but it is also excellent just like that.